T-Mobile takes aim at business market with new cellular plans

-T-Mobile US Inc TMUS.N rolled out cellular and data plans for business customers, taking aim at a lucrative market segment long dominated by larger rivals AT&T Inc (T.N) and Verizon Communications Inc (VZ.N).
+T-Mobile US Inc rolled out cellular and data plans for business customers, taking aim at a lucrative market segment long dominated by larger rivals AT&T Inc and Verizon Communications Inc.

 Companies with more than 1,000 lines will pay $10 per month for each line.
 Other firms with multiple lines will be charged $15 a line.
 In both cases, every line comes with 1 gigabyte of high-speed data and allows unlimited calls and text messages.